lcdb/lcdb-wf/docs/decisions.rst

 after merging.

 The end result of all of this is that we get MultiQC output for all of the technical replicates separately.
-For ChIP-seq, the post-merging files are bigWigs and merged-and-deduped BAMs.
+For ChIP-seq, the technical replicate BAMs get merged and bigWigs created from them.
 Currently these do not have separate entries in MultiQC.
+For RNA-seq, technical replicate merging is handled in R.

 Removing built-in support for plotFingerprint
 ---------------------------------------------